Timothy Gernand Timothy Gernand

 DBA Claims for Burn Pit Injuries

 Burn pits were a common sight on U.S. military bases in Iraq, Afghanistan and other conflict zones like Kuwait, Syria and Qatar.
 These open-air pits burned massive amounts of waste including plastics, rubber, chemicals, medical supplies and even human waste which were often ignited with gasoline or jet fuel.
-Civilian contractors working nearby inhaled toxic fumes loaded with harmful substances like dioxins, volatile organic compounds and particulate matter.
-This exposure has led to serious health problems for many, but unlike veterans who can access VA benefits under the PACT Act, contractors must turn to the Defense Base Act (DBA) for compensation.

 Read More